How we got here

 In agreement with the Hot Springs Conference (that led to the formation of the UN Food & Agriculture Organisation (FAO), all countries agreed to produce as much food as they could which meant political parties here agreed to produce as much of our food as we could here in the UK.
 There were parliamentary debates each year to decide the guaranteed minimum prices for key foods like bread and milk, so that farmers would then know what reward they would get for producing these basic food commodities.
 They were not left to the whims of the market.

 This process went when we joined the EEC Their belief was in favour of 'free markets' to determine production.
 However by the 1970s it was apparent that Europe was producing too much food.
 Various attempts were made - by Mansholt to take farms out of production, but that went donw like a lead balloon over the fields.So in the 1980s Europe started to the stockpile food - off the market - to keep market prices artificially high.
 The 'wine lakes' and butter mountains became infamous.
 Overproduction of food is the underlying problem of food production that most commentators ignore.
-Bott the EU and US overproduce food so much that farmers have to be paid 50 billion euros or dollars to subsidise their living.
+Both the EU and US overproduce food so much that farmers have to be paid 50 billion euros or dollars to subsidise their living.

 If we do a UK-US deal, this will dominate the deal.
+The US go on about how the EU standards get in the way of their food exports.
+Many in the farm sector in the EU are worried that the US will do a deal with UK, as a stepping stone to challenging the EU.
 Many will go on about GM, chlorinated chicken hormone beef - and don't forget Ractopamine fed pigs.
-But the real worry is tonnes of high fructose corn syrup coming in.
-At present there is a massive EU tariff on it.Watch out, all our foods could be drenched in the stuff.
+But the real worry is tonnes of soya and corn syrup coming in.
+At present there is a massive EU tariff on HFCS - but that may change in UK Watch out, all our foods could be drenched in the stuff.